Understanding your benefit entitlement

 What to do if your benefit entitlement changes

-The amount of Housing Benefit and Council Tax Support you are entitled to depends on your household income, savings, rent and other matters relating to your household.
-When there is change in any of these circumstances the amount of benefit you are entitled to may increase or decrease.
-It is also possible that the entitlement can be withdrawn altogether.
+The amount of Housing Benefit and Council Tax Support you are entitled to depends on your household income, savings, rent and other household matters.
+When there is change in any of these circumstances, the amount of benefit you get can increase or decrease.
+It is also possible that the entitlement can be stopped altogether.

 Changes in your circumstances

-You need to let us know if there is a change in your personal or household circumstances.
+You need to tell us if your personal or household circumstances change.
 If there has been a change in your circumstances and you have not told us, you will need to let us know by completing the change of circumstances form.

-This will ensure that you are receiving the correct amount of benefit.
+This will ensure that you get the correct amount of benefit.

 Below are some of the common reasons for a change in benefit entitlement.